Temple Bar

 Temple Bar, situated in central Dublin, is a magnetic and charming area overflowing with typical Irish pubs and international restaurants.

-Temple Bar is Dublin’s cultural heart and one of the best districts to do a daytime and then a nighttime visit, when the bars and taverns are full of life.
-Bound by Dame Street and Liffey River, its narrow and cobblestone streets and charming architecture preserve the city’s pure essence.
+Temple Bar is Dublin’s cultural heart and one of the best districts to visit during the day, as well as at night when the bars and taverns are full of life.
+Bound by Dame Street and the River Liffey, its narrow, cobbled streets and charming architecture preserve the city’s pure essence.

 History of Temple Bar

-The area is thought to be named after Sir William Temple, who built his family house here at the beginning of the seventeenth century.
+The area is thought to be named after Sir William Temple, who built his family house here at the beginning of the 17th century.

-During the nineteenth and twentieth century, the neighborhood was extremely rundown.
+During the 19th and 20th centuries, the neighbourhood was extremely rundown.
 It had numerous neglected buildings and was Dublin’s prostitution hub.
-In the late twentieth century, the land was sold to make a central bus station, attracting a lot of small business and citizens to the area.
+In the late 20th century, the land was sold to make a central bus station, attracting a lot of small businesses and citizens to the area.
 Finally, the bus station project was abandoned but the area continued to prosper.

 Temple Bar at present

-Currently, Temple Bar is one of the capital’s most appealing neighborhoods.
+Currently, Temple Bar is one of the capital’s most appealing neighbourhoods.
 It combines various cultural venues with dozens of bars, restaurants and typical Irish pubs.

 The area is famous for its lively nightlife, where both locals and visitors come together to enjoy a pint of stout and other classic Irish drinks.